 That does not mean Apple is entirely out of the game either.
 In fact, Apple may try to regain more of the market share by re-launching low-priced models of their iPhones, although they still might not be able to achieve the price point of the rival Android OEMs.
 Nevertheless, Apple’s strategy of going for a premium experience is actually expected to work out quite well for them with iPhone shipments expected to grow from 223 million to 269.6 million in 2019, a CAGR of 7%.
 On the flip side, Apple’s smartphone shipments market share is estimated to go down from 15.6% in 2015 to 14.2% in 2019, while Android’s remain constant.

 Despite all the efforts and new strategies, Windows Phone and the other mobile OS’s are not expected to make any significant dent in the market share pie in this forecast period.
-Together, Windows Phone and other OS, will account to only 4.8% of total smartphone shipments in 2019.
+Together, Windows Phone and other OS will account for only 4.8% of total smartphone shipments in 2019.

 #4 The Phablet Juggernaut Goes On